 The most polished place to stay in Jardin is the Hotel Jardin.
 Located on the main plaza, the building has been meticulously restored even by Jardin standards.
 Its 11 rooms are atmospheric, spotless, and elegant (around 40,000 COP or about US$13 per person for private rooms with private bathrooms including breakfast).
 This hotel also has the best mattresses in town.

-Note that Jardin gets packed and prices go up on weekends, so try to visit during the week.
+Jardin gets packed and prices go up on weekends, so try to visit during the week.
 Also, we found the hardest mattresses in all of Colombia in Jardin.
 Test the bed before you commit to a room.